georgeflanagin/undeux2/README.md

 are assumed to be binary logarithms rather than literal values.
 So, `--big-file 20` would define one megabyte as a *big file*, and `--big-file 30` does the same sleight of hand for a gigabyte file.

+### --include-hidden

+Most hidden directories don't even show up in the GNU desktop, the Finder, or even a simple `ls` command.
+So by default we don't look there.

+### -x / --exclude

+As mentioned above, this is not a regex, and not even a file system wildcard.
+It is only a text fragment.